Game intel

 The first sign a Parfait Cookie build is wrong is easy to spot: your frontline survives the opening burst, your backline hangs on for a second, and then the whole team folds before Parfait can cycle her next skill.
 The fix is not chasing more ATK.
 In Cookie Run: Kingdom, Parfait Cookie wants one thing above everything else: Cooldown.
-If you are building her for general use, the safest and strongest setup is 5x Swift Chocolate, a Cooldown-focused Legendary Hearty Beascuit, and as much Magic Candy investment as you can reasonably afford.
+If you are building her for general use, the strongest setup is 5x Swift Chocolate, a Cooldown-focused Legendary Hearty Beascuit, and as much Magic Candy investment as you can reasonably afford.

 That is the short answer, but the reason this build works matters.
-Parfait is an Epic Support Cookie in the Rear line, and her value comes from repeating her team utility as often as possible: healing, keeping allies stable, helping them survive debuffs, and, with Magic Candy, converting excess healing into extra protection.
+Parfait is an Epic Support Cookie in the Rear line, and her value comes from repeating her team utility as often as possible: healing, keeping allies stable, helping them survive debuffs, and, with Magic Candy, converting excess HP and healing into extra shield value.
 If you slow her rotation down with greedy stat choices, she stops feeling reliable.
 If you lean fully into skill uptime, she becomes one of the easiest budget support pieces to trust when you do not have rarer alternatives.

-If you just want the menu path, go to Cookies → Parfait Cookie → Toppings and equip full Swift Chocolate, then head to Cookies → Parfait Cookie → Beascuit and look for a Legendary Hearty Beascuit with Cooldown on it before worrying about fancy side stats.
+If you just want the menu path, go to Cookies → Parfait Cookie → Toppings and equip full Swift Chocolate, then head to Cookies → Parfait Cookie → Beascuit and look for a Legendary Hearty Beascuit with Cooldown on it before worrying about side stats.

-Parfait is one of those Cookies where the “best” build is not very complicated once you understand her job.
+Parfait is one of those Cookies where the best build is not complicated once you understand her job.
 She is not on your team to deal damage.
 She is not there to win a stat-check by herself.
 She is there to keep the team functioning through repeated healing and buffs, and that only happens if her skill comes back fast enough.

-That is why full Swift Chocolate is the consensus recommendation.
+That is why full Swift Chocolate is the build.
 More casts means more healing windows, more frequent utility, and fewer stretches where your team is exposed.
 In real fights, especially in Arena or PvE stages with layered damage, the dangerous moment is usually not the first hit.
 It is the follow-up hit that lands while your support is still waiting on cooldown.
 Swift Chocolate shortens that dead zone.

 Substats matter, but they matter in the right order.
 Prioritize them like this: